 - 3. Solve multi-step real-life and mathematical problems posed with positive and negative rational numbers in any form (whole numbers, fractions, and decimals), using tools strategically.
 Apply properties of operations to calculate with numbers in any form; convert between forms as appropriate; and assess the reasonableness of answers using mental computation and estimation strategies.
 For example: If a woman making \$25 an hour gets a 10% raise, she will make an additional 1/10 of her salary an hour, or \$2.50, for a new salary of \$27.50.
-If you want to place a towel bar 9 3/4 inches long in the center of a door that is 27 1/2 inches wide, you will need to place the bar about 9 inches from each edge; this estimate can be used as a check on the exact computation. - I can evaluate multi-step algebraic expressions and equations using various tools. - 4.
+If you want to place a towel bar 9 3/4 inches long in the center of a door that is 27 1/2 inches wide, you will need to place the bar about 9 inches from each edge; this estimate can be used as a check on the exact computation. - I can evaluate a multi-step algebraic expressions and solve equations by applying the appropriate properties of mathematics and using various tools. - I can solve multi-step real-life mathematical problems posed with positive and negative rational numbers in any form (whole numbers, fractions, and decimals), using tools strategically. - 4.
 Use variables to represent quantities in a real-world or mathematical problem, including those represented in Montana American Indian cultural contexts, and construct simple equations and inequalities to solve problems by reasoning about the quantities. - I can construct variable equations and inequalities in order to solve multicultural realworld problems. - a.
 Solve word problems leading to equations of the form px + q = r and p(x + q) = r, where p, q, and r are specific rational numbers.
 Solve equations of these forms fluently.
 Compare an algebraic solution to an arithmetic solution, identifying the sequence of the operations used in each approach.
 For example, the perimeter of a rectangle is 54 cm.
 Its length is 6 cm.
-What is its width?

-- I can evaluate word problems with equations that compare algebraic solutions to arithmetic solutions identifying operations used. - b.
+What is its width? - I can evaluate equation word problems that compare algebraic solutions to arithmetic solutions and identify operations used. - b.
 Solve word problems leading to inequalities of the form px + q > r or px + q < r, where p, q, and r are specific rational numbers.
 Graph the solution set of the inequality and interpret it in the context of the problem.
 For example: As a salesperson, you are paid \$50 per week plus \$3 per sale.
 This week you want your pay to be at least \$100.
 Write an inequality for the number of sales you need to make, and describe the solutions. - I can solve and graph inequalities. - I can analyze the solution set of an inequality.